jarnoln/koronablogi/content/articles/longcovid.md

 16.04.2022 [Vaccines are no match for long Covid.
 Treating it is science’s next great challenge](https://www.theguardian.com/commentisfree/2022/apr/16/vaccines-long-covid-science)

 04.05.2022 [The Children Left Behind by Long Covid](https://www.bloomberg.com/news/features/2022-05-04/long-covid-in-kids-has-effects-that-last-beyond-hospital)
+* As the world pretends the pandemic is over, at least a half-million children in the U.S. are struggling with the mysterious disease.

 04.05.2022 [Koronatauti vanhensi kuin seitsemänkymppiseksi – jälki eroaa muista sairauksista](https://www.iltalehti.fi/terveysuutiset/a/0a79d271-a3a2-46e1-a0c2-a04ad5d2e761)
 * Vakava koronatauti voi heikentää esimerkiksi muistia ja kielellisiä kykyjä. Älyllisten kykyjen palautuminen voi kestää kuukausia ja joillakin jälkitila voi olla pysyvä.